 - Write Hello! on the board.

 - Invite students to come to the board in pairs.
 Ask for a volunteer from each pair to write Hello! on the board (or they can write it together if they like, taking turns for each letter).
-Then have them say to each other Hello, [Kenji].
+Then prompt them to say to each other Hello, [Kenji].
 Hello, [Ritsu].
-Then have them sit down.
+Then ask them to sit down.

 - Continue with all the students.